Engaged Cornell NYC Workspace

 - Conference rooms – Located on the 11th and 12th floors, these rooms seat between three and eight people.
 Cornell faculty and staff can reserve these rooms via Outlook and can book them on behalf of their community partners.

-- Focus rooms – Located on the 11th and 12th floors, these small rooms accommodate up to three people.
-No reservation required.
+- Focus rooms – Located on the 11th and 12th floors, these small rooms accommodate up to three people and can be reserved via Outlook.

 - Cell phone booth – A one-person room for making business calls and private calls that require a quiet and confidential space.
 No reservation required.